tdigest( buckets INTEGER, value DOUBLE PRECISION ) RETURNS TDigest

 SELECT tdigest(100, data) FROM samples;

-It may be more useful to build a view from the aggregate that can later be passed to other tdigest functions.
+This example builds a view from the aggregate that can be passed to other tdigest functions:

 CREATE VIEW digest AS SELECT tdigest(100, data) FROM samples;